zkniebel/SitecoreDXG-Docs/getting-started/advanced-installation/install-the-sitecoredxg-generation-service-for-developers.md

    * If it is not, check your SitecoreDXG logs for errors or try starting the application manually from the command-line for troubleshooting
 6. \(Optional\) Because SitecoreDXG doesn't automatically delete old output or log files, it is suggested that you set up a custom Windows scheduled task or something similar to perform the cleanup, in order to avoid your server running out of storage space.
 If you would like to set up a custom Windows scheduled task, [this article](https://jackworthen.com/2018/03/15/creating-a-scheduled-task-to-automatically-delete-files-older-than-x-in-windows/) can help to guide you through the process.
 Note that you can find the location of your logs and work directories by looking at your `./app/settings.js` file \(the default paths are `C:/SitecoreDXG/Work` and `C:/SitecoreDXG/Logs`\).

+#### Important Note on When to Restart the SitecoreDXG Service

+Anytime you change the `./settings.js` file you should restart your SitecoreDXG Generation Service.
+Some settings are okay to change without restarting the service, but most are not and the safest thing to do is restart the service.